-- learning objectives and success criteria that are shared with the pupils at the start of the lesson and used as a tool throughout

-- clearly labelled resources

-- penguin team charts

-- displays celebrating pupils work, supported with key questions about the learning processes involved

-- displays that are interactive and demonstrate the use of key vocabulary

-- resources available to pupils that encourage independence in learning

-- presentation guidelines and WAGOLLs (What a Good One Looks Like)

-- functioning interactive whiteboards

-- class timetables / duties / assembly rotas

-- a copy of the school behaviour pyramid

-- a reading corner

-- times tables

-- interactive table or area displaying equipment and resources

-- Maths equipment trays

-- restorative questions

-- pupil "check in" feelings charts

-- displays should be changed at least once a term and all pupils should have opportunities to have their work displayed

-- artefacts, natural objects, 3D work and fabric should be used whenever possible to enhance displays.
+- learning objectives and success criteria that are shared with the pupils at the start of the lesson and used as a tool throughout - clearly labelled resources - penguin team charts - displays celebrating pupils work, supported with key questions about the learning processes involved - displays that are interactive and demonstrate the use of key vocabulary - resources available to pupils that encourage independence in learning - presentation guidelines and WAGOLLs (What a Good One Looks Like) - functioning interactive whiteboards - · class timetables / duties / assembly rotas - a copy of the school behaviour pyramid - reading shelves displaying age related texts for pupils to access - times tables - · interactive table or area displaying equipment and resources - Maths equipment trays - restorative questions - pupil Colour Monster "check in" feelings charts - displays should be changed at least once a term and all pupils should have opportunities to have their work displayed - artefacts, natural objects, 3D work and fabric should be used whenever possible to enhance displays.
 Work on display should be marked in accordance with school policy.